puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 | 10.5   | _NULL_ | 2022-03-15T15:21:28.714369Z |
 | _NULL_ | 1.25   | 2022-03-15T15:21:38.714369Z |

-### ILP Datatypes and Casts
+### InfluxDB Line Protocol Datatypes and Casts

 #### Strings vs Symbols

 Strings may be recorded as either the `STRING` type or the `SYMBOL` type.

-Inspecting a sample ILP we can see how a space `' '` separator splits `SYMBOL` columns to the left from the rest of the columns.
+Inspecting a sample message we can see how a space `' '` separator splits `SYMBOL` columns to the left from the rest of the columns.

 ```text
 table_name,col1=symbol_val1,col2=symbol_val2 col3="string val",col4=10.5